QuaCCAToo modules

 Overwrites the plot_pulses method of the parent class in order to first generate the pulse profiles for the Hahn echo sequence for a given tau and then plot them.

-Constructor for the Hahn echo pulsed experiment class, taking a specific free_duration to run the simulation and the pi_pulse_duration.
+Constructor for the Hahn echo pulsed experiment class, taking a specific free_duration to run the simulation.

 Parameters: